Dental Implants Arlington Heights

 What to Do Directly After Dental Implant Surgery

 Once the surgery is complete, a blood clot will begin forming around the site.
-It is absolutely essential that the blood clot remain undisturbed; otherwise, the healing process may take longer.
+The blood clot must remain undisturbed; otherwise, the healing process may take longer.
 For the first 24 to 48 hours, you should avoid activities that could dislodge the blood clot, such as:

 • Spitting (swallow your saliva instead)